dawidwyrembak/Document-question-answering/README.md

 # Document-question-answering
-A repository of source codes prepared for master thesis
+A repository of source codes prepared for master thesis.

 ## Overview
 This project focuses on Document Question Answering, leveraging state-of-the-art transformer models such as **BERT-base-uncased**, **RoBERTa**, and **T5-base**.